EmanoelLopes/simple-node-websocket/README.md

 npm install
 ```

-2. Open two separate terminals and run a command for each of them:
+2. Open two separated terminals and run a command for each of them:

 First:
 ```